Why Each Enneagram Type Goes to Therapy

 • How to rest and relax their mind and body in the present.

-Type 7 (The Enthusiast) - often don't show up unless dragged into couples therapy
+Often don't show up unless dragged into couples therapy

 What they think they need